 2861.3-2023

-IEEE Approved Draft Standard for Haptic Interface Enhancement for Mobile Gaming
+IEEE Standard for Haptic Interface Enhancement for Mobile Gaming

-This standard specifies vendor independent profiles and parameters of haptic interfaces that enhance the haptic feedback for mobile gaming.
-Furthermore, this standard defines messages and protocols that transfer and convert hardware properties of haptic interfaces on devices.
+Vendor-independent profiles and parameters of haptic interfaces that enhance the haptic feedback for mobile gaming are specified in this standard.
+Furthermore, messages and protocols that transfer and convert hardware properties of haptic interfaces on devices are defined in this standard.

 These standards have been replaced with a revised version of the standard, or by a compilation of the original active standard and all its existing amendments, corrigenda, and errata.